-We've been a trusted travel brand for more than 65 years, offering advice and guidance to you, the travelling public, as well as leading the travel industry in supporting high service standards, working with our Members on health and safety, and promoting responsible tourism at home and abroad.
+We've been a trusted travel brand for 70 years, offering advice and guidance to you, the travelling public, as well as leading the travel industry in supporting high service standards, working with our Members on health and safety, and promoting responsible tourism at home and abroad.

-Our Offer of support, protection and expertise, means you can have confidence in ABTA; and a strong trust in our Members.
-These qualities are core to us as they ensure that you remain confident in the holidays and travel experiences that you buy from our Members.
+Our Offer of support, protection and expertise means you can have confidence in ABTA and a strong trust in our Members.
+These qualities are core to us, as they help to ensure that you remain confident in the package holidays and other travel arrangements that you buy from ABTA Members.

-We are able to make this commitment by having our Members abide by the ABTA Code of Conduct, which governs areas such as accurate advertising, fair terms of trading, changes to bookings and managing customer complaints.
+We are able to make this commitment by having our Members abide by ABTA’s Code of Conduct which governs areas such as accurate advertising, fair terms of trading, changes to bookings and managing customer complaints.

 Our Members manage fantastic experiences for millions of holidaymakers, but sometimes things don’t go to plan.
 If you have an issue that you haven’t been able to resolve with one of our Members, we’re here to help resolve it for you.
 If needed, you’ll get access to our fast, cost-effective and independent complaints resolution service which could save you time, money and hassle.